temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 id: how-to-set-up-codec-server
 title: Codec Server Setup
 sidebar_label: Codec Server Setup
-description: Run a Codec Server with your Payload Codec and then configure tctl and the Web UI to use the server.
+description: Run a Codec Server with your Payload Codec and then configure CLI and the Web UI to use the server endpoints.
 tags:
   - security
   - how-to